ASD-Blueprint/desktop.gov.au/blueprint/security/hybrid-security-risk-management-plan.md

 * HybridSystem treatments
   * Windows Update for Business and Microsoft Intune are enabled and configured to automatically update Windows 10 on endpoints
   * Multiple software update rings provide staged approach to updates
-  * Intune or SCCM can deploy firmware patches as executable files as required
+  * Intune or Microsoft System Center Configuration Manager (SCCM) can deploy firmware patches as executable files as required
   * Microsoft's attack surface reduction rules are enabled

 #### Residual likelihood